General

 The term network refers to a collection or a group of interconnected objects or people.
 A computer network refers to a set of computers that are connected together for the purpose of sharing resources.

 The most common way of connecting computers is through the Internet.
-Examples of resources that are shared through a computer network are printers or file server.
+Examples of resources that are shared through a computer network are printers or a file server.

-A computer network is also defined as set of interconnected computing nodes that are organised in such way that they can exchange data, information, or resources.
+A computer network is also defined as set of interconnected computing nodes that are organised in such a way that they can exchange data, information, or resources.
 A node is a connection point in a computer network.
 Devices such as a personal computer, laptop, cell phone, smart phones, tablet, scanners and printers are examples of nodes.

 8.2 Devices that can be connected to a network